abhishek-bits/system-design/README.md

 Let's say we are a client with ID = 1, and we are concerned with only the operations with ID = 1.
 Now, if initial value of 1 is 21 (say) then for Req #1 and Req #7, the response that we are expecting is 21 and 31 respectively.

-But, if we apply Linearizable Consistency here, than Req #7 will be blocked due to all possible requests before it.
+But, if we apply Linearizable Consistency here, then:

+- Req #7 will be blocked due to all possible requests before it.
 Irrelevant Reqs. #2, #3, #5, #6 will be blocking Req #7.
 This is wastage of resources.
-Not only that, what if Req. #5 or Req #6 fails, than Req #7 will be blocked due to a cause which has no relevance to it.
+- Not only that, what if Req. #5 or Req #6 fails, than Req #7 will be blocked due to a cause which has no relevance to it.

 **Soultion**: